technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt3.md

 - Add additional suppression rules for deployment windows

 ---

 ### Pattern: Business Impact Scoring

+Not all alerts are equal.
+An authentication service at 50% error rate affects everyone.
+A reporting service with the same error rate affects five people who can wait.

+I've watched teams treat every Sev1 the same, scrambling on incidents that didn't actually matter while ignoring degradation in critical paths.
+The severity level in the alert doesn't know your business.
+You have to teach it.

-This pattern scores alerts based on business criticality, user count, and revenue implications to determine response priority.
+This pattern scores alerts based on business criticality, user count, and revenue implications.
+The output tells you not just that something is broken, but how urgently it needs attention and who should be notified.

 ```kusto
 // Business impact scoring for intelligent alert prioritization